 The third proposed zoning sub-district is the EDA South sub-district which is bounded by Malden Street to the north, I-93 to the east, the BioSquare EDA and East Canton Street to the south and Harrison Avenue to the west.
-Its boundaries correspond to the "Back Streets" sub-area that was referred to throughout the planning study working sessions.
-The intent and purpose of the sub-district is based on the following vision statement that was collectively drafted throughout the process: "Preserve the light industrial uses while encouraging complementary commercial and research uses that create new jobs.
+Its boundaries correspond to the Back Streets HACSP sub-area.
+The intent and purpose of the district is based on the following vision statement that was collectively drafted throughout the process: "Preserve the light industrial uses while encouraging complementary commercial and research uses that create new jobs.
 The architectural character of future development should reinforce the existing scale, incorporate new green technologies, and set an example for quality contemporary design in a historic context.
 The sub-area should welcome a new streetscape that improves the aesthetics and safety for pedestrians and vehicles."